naveens33/ctreport-selenium/README.md

 ### Define Session

 First you should define the session.
-While creating session session_details and report options should be provided.
+While creating session session_details and report_options can be defined/modified.

 In session_details, you can provide the current test session details